 Causes of CNA burnout

-But a work environment doesn’t have to be difficult, unsafe or hostile to create excessive stress.
-Lack of support from colleagues and supervisors can also be an issue: 61% of nurses from the nurse.org survey said they felt unsupported at work.
+Lack of support from teammates and supervisors can also be an issue: 61% of nurses from the nurse.org survey felt unsupported at work, and 95% of nurses in our “Solutions to Healthcare Burnout Report” feel misunderstood.

 A study focused on acute care CNAs during COVID-19 attributed burnout to staffing challenges, lack of respect and recognition, the physical and mental toll of the job, lack of facility leadership support and lack of pay or incentives.